Sustainable Seafood

 Overview

 As the largest traded food commodity in the world, seafood provides sustenance to billions of people worldwide.
-Approximately three billion people in the world rely on both wild-caught and farmed seafood as their primary source of protein.
+More than 3 billion people in the world rely on wild-caught and farmed seafood as a significant source of animal protein.

 Historically, the seafood industry has significantly impacted the environment.
-The United Nations Food and Agricultural Organization estimates that eighty-five percent of marine fish stocks are either fully exploited or overfished.
+The United Nations Food and Agricultural Organization estimates that 85% of marine fish stocks are either fully exploited or overfished.
 Similarly, many fisheries throughout the world throw away more fish than they keep.
 This incidental catch of non-target species—known as bycatch—is harmful to many species.
-Pollution from the poorly managed and unsustainable seafood farms, also known as aquaculture, has caused the deterioration of coastal habitats, lakes and rivers.
+Pollution from poorly managed and unsustainable seafood farms, also known as aquaculture, has caused the deterioration of coastal habitats, lakes, and rivers.

 WWF works across the supply chain to protect marine habitats, the species that live within them and the communities that depend on seafood for their livelihoods and food security.
 Our goal is for both wild-caught and farmed seafood to be harvested with zero environmental impact while still meeting the increase in future demands from an ever-growing world population.